Literacy Framework

 - Cyclicality: It means a repetitive pattern of highs and lows in prices and cash flows in the long term.
 This is attributable to the imbalance between supply, which takes about 2-3 years from product planning to supply, and consumption happening on a daily basis.
 Unlike seasonality, it has a significant ripple effect affecting asset value and liquidity.
 The surest way to respond is to keep a certain level of liquidity on a fixed basis.

-The dictionary definition of industry is ‘a collection of suppliers that produce a particular product’.4 Therefore, the lodging industry refers to the whole set of suppliers that produce lodging products.
+The dictionary definition of industry is ‘a collection of suppliers that produce a particular product’.4 Therefore, the lodging industry refers to the universal set of suppliers that produce lodging products.
 It is also a subset of the lodging market because it does not include demand, which is the subject of consumption.
 However, the scope of the lodging industry may also vary because the range of lodging products may be differently by regulation.

 The lodging industry, which has existed since BC, is demonstrating standardized characteristics across the world.
 In general, the following features are common.